 Rationing CBD vs. THC is an essential process since everyone will react to cannabis products differently.
 The kind of treatment you intend the Cannabis products to deliver you from determines the ratio you will choose!

 It is always advisable to talk to your health provider before you start taking CBD products.
 You will then begin with a shallow dose as you gradually increase until you arrive at that specific dose that gives you the best results.
 Be aware of the side-effect of each product even as you try to determine your correct dosage.

 The legality of cannabis products in the United States solely depends on source and concentration.
 For a CBD product to be legal, it must be hemp-derived with a low THC concentration below 0.3%.
 It is now legal in over 50 states.

-CBD sourced from marijuana are illegal unless they are products from state-regulated medical marijuana.
+CBD sourced from marijuana is illegal unless they are the product of state-regulated medical marijuana.
 The Federal law of the US and Washington prohibits Marijuana and THC.

 Notably, CBD products are now legal in 50 states in the US!
 The CBD should have a low THC content, which must fall below 0.3%, and should be sourced from certified farms in the United States.

 The Bottom Line